What Is an Anxious-Avoidant Relationship & How to Make It Work

 13. Learn what makes both of you feel loved

-In general, the anxiously attached partner will crave love and care, whereas the avoidantly attached partner will value stability and practicality in the relationship.
+In general, the anxiously attached partner craves love and care, whereas the avoidantly attached partner values stability and practicality in the relationship.
 Have a conversation about how these needs can be met for both partners.

-If you’re both committed to making things work, you’ll be able to find ways for your needs for love and care to be met while your partner’s needs for stability are addressed.
+If you’re both committed to making things work, you’ll be able to find ways to meet your needs for love and care while your partner’s needs for stability are addressed.

 14. Fix unhealthy behaviors